 Crypto assets are not legal tender, and there is no guarantee that any person shall agree to accept them for their intended purpose at any time in the future.
 Market availability and liquidity may be limited or disrupted, and there can be no guarantee that you would be able to sell or exchange your crypto assets at any price.

 The nature of crypto assets may entice an increased risk of fraud or cyber-attack, including rollback attacks or blockchain reorganizations.
 Crypto asset transactions are not reversible.
 Erroneous transactions may result in irreversible loss of your funds.

-Where you hold crypto assets in your on-chain digital wallet, you must be very cautious in maintaining your private keys and backup phrase.
+Where you hold crypto assets in your on-chain digital wallet, you must be very cautious in maintaining your private keys and backup seed phrase.
 Loss of private keys and backup phrases may result in irreversible loss of your funds.
-Due to the decentralized nature of blockchain, there is no central party which may restore your private keys, extract your funds or reimburse you for your losses.
+Due to the decentralised nature of blockchain, there is no central party that may restore your private keys, extract your funds or reimburse you for your losses.